Skip to content

 She also volunteered for the Red Cross, Mercy Center Auxiliary and the American Heart Association.

-Although her bequest was unrestricted, Mrs. Chapman was a great admirer of the nursing profession and her family requested that scholarships be awarded from her fund to students entering this life-affirming vocation.
+Although her bequest was unrestricted, she was a great admirer of the nursing profession and her family requested that scholarships be awarded from her fund to students entering this life-affirming vocation.

 Income from this fund also supports the Community Foundation’s discretionary grantmaking program.